zebpalmer/WeatherAlerts/README.rst

 Goals
 ------
-Use cases that I am in the process of supporting.
+(these are in various stages of implementation)

 - Command line usage
 - Packaged module to call from other programs